Wyko/essential_deathworlders/content/books/salvage/salvage_chapter_32_game_plan.md

 The Chehnasho pilot, however, had a distinguished record flying in the war, and could name half a dozen places she\'d helped cross off the map.
-Gdugin as as was called was here for money, but not only that; it was also about revenge.
+Gdugin, as he was called, was here for money, but not only that; it was also about revenge.
 They were the second team employed by Hrbrd for this and the first had contained her husband.
 He had vanished along with the rest of his team and she wouldn\'t settle for a nice funeral.